Assessor and IQA – What Is The Difference?

 So, we’ve talked about assessors and their roles and responsibilities.
 But what about IQAs?

 The IQAs are the ones who are responsible for making sure operations run smoothly.
-This involves everything from the learning and studying the apprentice undertakes, all the way through to their final exam.
+This involves everything from the learning and studying the apprentice undertakes, all the way through to their final exam and ensuring certificates are claimed correctly.
 An IQA helps with the standardisation process and ensures that everything is carried out in a fair and consistent way.

 The role of an IQA often falls with a supervisor or manager within a training centre.
 They check that the assessor is doing things correctly as well.
 IQAs used to be called verifies or internal verifiers.
 So if you hear those words being used they are really just other ways of saying the same thing!